cwsecur1ty/PortFinder/README.md

-# PortFinder
+# Python-Port-Scanner

 ## Description

-**PortFinder** is a Python-based tool for scanning ports on one or more target IP addresses or URLs.
+**Python-Port-Scanner** is a Python-based tool for scanning ports on one or more target IP addresses or URLs.
 It supports scanning a range of ports, resolving hostnames to IP addresses, and saving scan results to a file.
-PortFinder utilises asynchronous programming to perform efficient and fast scans.
+Python-Port-Scanner utilises asynchronous programming to perform efficient and fast scans.

 ## Features